DavidNgugi/pubsub/README.md

-# Pub-Sub test with NodeJs and Redis
+# Pub/Sub with NodeJs and Redis

 This app is composed of a `publisher` and `1 subscriber`.
 A subscriber is always listening for messages on their respective channels on their specified port.
 By default it's `port 9000` and the publisher running on `port 8000` manages handling messages from clients and publishing them to subscribers.